henhito/news_bit_ai/README.md

-Here's a concise and professional README.md file tailored for the GitHub repository news_bot_ai:

 # News Bot AI

 News Bot AI is an intelligent, modular, and efficient bot designed to curate and deliver news articles on a variety of topics.
 Built with Python, it leverages natural language processing and API integrations to source, analyze, and summarize news articles based on user-defined criteria.